11 Quick Tips to Win at Speech Pathology Marketing

 How do I do local marketing?

 Local marketing is about building relationships and building trust that will bring you word-of mouth referrals.
 Local marketing will be by far the most effective marketing practice you can invest in.
-It does take more time than other marketing activities but, especially if you do a great job, word of mouth will be strong.
+It does take more time than other marketing activities to acquire therapy clients but, especially if you do a great job, word of mouth will be strong.

-As a speech therapist, unless you do tele therapy, most of your patients will be local.
-For generalist speech therapists, I would recommend registering your name with:
+As an SLP, unless you do tele therapy, most of your patients will be local.
+For generalist speechies, I would recommend registering your name with:

 Consider sending thank you notes or the occasional bouquet of flowers to people who refer you.
 If you receive referrals from a GPs, monthly reports to the GPs keeps you top of mind to send you more referrals.